Special rules for certain territories

 A person who engages in trapping on a wildlife reserve may travel on the reserve during the hunting periods for moose and white-tailed deer subject to access by quota.

-A nature reserve is a private property protected by a conservation agreement made between an owner and the Minister of the Environment and the Fight Against Climate Change.
+A nature reserve is a private property protected by a conservation agreement made between an owner and the Minister of the Environment, the Fight Against Climate Change, Wildlife and Parks.
 The purpose of its recognition is to guarantee the maintenance of the natural characteristics justifying the interest in ensuring the conservation of this property.
 It is governed by the provisions of the Natural Heritage Conservation Act.

 On a nature reserve, wildlife harvesting activities may be subject to measures more restrictive than those provided in the provincial regulations.
 Before travelling on this private property, it is necessary to obtain the owner's authorization and be informed about the special measures in effect.

-For more information, visit the website of the Ministère de l’Environnement et de la Lutte contre les changements climatiques (in French only) or call the toll-free line at 1 800 561‑1616.
+For more information, visit the website of the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (in French only) or call the toll-free line at 1 800 561‑1616.